wroberts4/3dwinds/docs/source/usage.rst

     /Desktop
     $ ls
     in.flo	    pywinds
-    $ pywinds/vu.sh 60 90 0 100 --j 0 --i 0 --pixel_size 4000 --center 90 0
+    $ pywinds/vu.sh 60 90 0 100 --j 0 --i 0 --pixel-size 4000 --center 90 0
     [36.78, -36.47]

 * **lat_long.sh**: Prints just the latitude and longitude of the pixels.
 If displacements data is provided, then old_latitude and old_longitude are calculated, else new_latitude and new_longitude are calculated.
-  Same arguments as wind_info.sh but does not take **delta_time** as an argument.
+  Same arguments as wind_info.sh but does not take **delta-time** as an argument.

 ::